 When we first tested the Kelsi one evening at home, we were connected to an operator at the Alert1 Command Center within 20 seconds of pushing the help button (17:42 to be exact!).
 She identified herself by name, spoke clearly, and stayed on the line with us as long as we needed.
 We have to say, 20 seconds is pretty fast.

-Another brand that offers ultra-fast response times is Philips Lifeline.
-When we tested and reviewed Philips Lifeline, we were downright surprised by their 12 second response times.
-So if this is important for you or your loved one, you may want to give Philips a closer look.
+Another brand that offers ultra-fast response times is Lifeline.
+When we tested and reviewed Lifeline, we were downright surprised by their 12 second response times.
+So if this is important for you or your loved one, you may want to give Lifeline a closer look.

 According to Alert1’s website, their Command Center is Five-Diamond Certified by The Monitoring Association (TMA) and is regularly inspected by the Underwriters Laboratory.5 Keep in mind that all Command Center operators are based in the U.S. and complete the required TMA training every year.